Brexit crunch time as EU and UK still divided over trade deal

 Junior Foreign Office Minister James Cleverly said on Monday the clauses that breach the treaty would be re-inserted.

-(Additional reporting by Sujata Rao-Coverley and Conor Humphries, Writing by Guy Faulconbridge; editing by Michael Holden)
+(Additional reporting by Sujata Rao-Coverley and Conor Humphries; Writing by Guy Faulconbridge; Editing by Michael Holden and Catherine Evans)

 ((guy.faulconbridge@thomsonreuters.com; 07825218698;))